Operator theoretic causality analysis of fluid flows using linearized dynamics

 The remainder of this paper is organized as follows.
-In \S\ref{sec:causality}, we formulate three definitions of causality under our LOCA framework: immediate causality, delayed causality, and global causality. \S\ref{sec:connections} explores the relationships between our causality framework and other established methods, including controllability, observability, and data-driven methods such as Granger causality and Transfer Entropy. \S\ref{sec:causal-inference} develops a data-driven approach for inferring causal relationships directly from time-series data. \S\ref{sec:results} demonstrates the practical application of our methodology to linearised planar (Couette) flow, highlighting its advantages over traditional causality metrics.
-Finally, \S\ref{sec:conclusions} summarizes our findings and discusses potential directions for future research.
+In Sect.~\ref{sec:causality}, we formulate three definitions and/or quantifications of causality under our LOCA framework: immediate causality, delayed causality, and a bound on global causality.
+Sect.~\ref{sec:connections} \revone{describes the connection between our causality framework and DCE and other specific } data-driven methods such as Granger causality and Transfer Entropy, and further explores its relationships with graph theory and controllability and observability of dynamical systems.
+Section~\ref{sec:causal-inference} develops a data-driven approach for inferring causal relationships directly from time-series data, directly analogous to our operator-based methodology.
+Section~\ref{sec:resultsCouette} demonstrates the application of our methodology to linearized planar (Couette) flow, while Sect.~\ref{sec:results-wake} considers it's application to a chaotic wake flow.
+Finally, Sect.~\ref{sec:conclusions} summarizes our findings and discusses potential directions for future research.